zing2bing13/comp1920/README.md

 Assignment3 Repo for Group Talk
 Points to cover in assignment:

--overview of Version Control System:
+- overview of Version Control System:
     - how they came to be
     - what are they
     - what good are they